 The value of the mohair that is clipped from the Angora makes it more valuable when compared to other goats.

-The mohair and wool share similar chemical composition but are different because it has a smoother surface and is very thin.
+Mohair and wool share similar chemical composition but are different because it has a smoother surface and is very thin.

 But the mohair does not have the felting abilities of wool.